Bamfax/graphee/README.md

 Persist your Splunk data into Neo4j graphs, query your Neo4j data from Splunk and execute custom cypher commands from Splunk SPL.
 All work on Neo4j is done via Cypher using the Neo4j Python driver.
 <br/><br/>
 This app started out as a freetime project so I could learn Python, Neo4j and to get Splunk more connected to the Graph side of life.
 It is currently a playground which aims to find a good workflow for integrating Splunk and Neo4j.
-Therefore the codebase will still change a lot in the potential future life of this app.
+Therefore the codebase will still change a lot in the potential future of this app.
 It may evolve into a more general Splunk to Cypher connector (connecting different Graph DBs), it may also try to help out even more with graph topics in Splunk.
-For more graph things be sure to check out the great apps mentioned under "More Splunk Graph Apps" below.
+For more graph functionality in Splunk be sure to check out the great apps mentioned under "More Splunk Graph Apps" below.
 <br/><br/>
-Disclaimer:This app comes without any warranty.
-Check the code before you use it.
-Use at your own risk.
+Disclaimer: This app comes is currently in an early development stage.
+It is recommended to check the code beforehand and to run it in a dev environment first.

 All trademarks are property of their respective owners.

-<br/><br/>
-<br/><br/>
-<br/><br/>
-<br/><br/>

-Why the name?
-Because we need a Graph helper out there.
-- After 700 years of doing what he was built for - he'll discover what he's meant for.

 <br/><br/>